 *Submissive is to show a lack of resistance towards God and His statutes.

 Children, even though some parents would argue, tend to allow their parents to lead them without question.
 Benjamin wants his hearers to remember how children allow themselves to be led.
 He suggests submitting to the Lord in this manner in order to keep the atonement effective in their lives.

 *Meek is being teachable and gentle.

-Children are generally teachable and gentle--easy to approach.
+Children are generally teachable and gentle, and easy to approach.
 Children do not of necessity seek to bring hurt or injury to others.
-It is inherent in most cultures not to fear children for this very reason!
+It is inherent in most cultures not to fear children for this very reason.

 They are naturally easily entreated by their parents.
 Benjamin wants to impress upon his listeners that they should be meek before the Lord no matter how intelligent or powerful they are in life.